jgaa/RESTinCurl/Readme.md

 - IO must be asynchronous, allowing any realistic numbers of REST requests from a single worker thread.
 - We must be able to shut down immediately, killing the worker thread at any time and cleaning up.
 - The library must use resources in a sane way, and silently shut down the worker thread and curl connection pool when it has been idle for a while.
-- Utilize C++14 to keep simple things simple.
+- Utilize C++17 to keep simple things simple.

 ## Features

 - Very simple to use.
 You don't need to understand the inner workings of libcurl to use RESTinCurl!
 - Limited use of C++ templates to keep the binary size down.
-The library is geared towards mobile/IOT use-cases.
+The library is geared towards mobile/IOT use-cases, but it can be (and are) used in other applications, including sophisticated server software.
 - Supports all standard HTTP request types.
 - Supports synchronous and asynchronous requests (using the same API).
 - Exposes a request-builder class to make it dead simple to express requests.